 If you want to bake a real-deal apple strudel, you are right where you belong.
-This homemade Viennese-style apple strudel is filled with apples, toasted breadcrumbs, chopped walnuts, raisins (if you like them), and cinnamon-sugar.
-I use my homemade super-thin strudel pastry recipe for this strudel, which makes delicious thin layers of crust.
-Yum!
+This homemade Viennese-style apple strudel is filled with apples, toasted breadcrumbs, chopped walnuts, raisins (if you like them), sugar and cinnamon.

 I’ve been making apple strudel for a few decades (read more here).
 No, I’m not that old but I started early.
 In kindergarten, I helped my granny stretching (and tearing) the paper-thin dough, and I simply kept going.
 Until this day.